Active Sampling for the Quickest Detection of Markov Networks

 \subsection{Counter Example for the Optimality of Chernoff rule}

-Building on the results for the GMRF, in this subsection we provide an example of a heterogeneous network for which the Chernoff rule is not asymptotically optimal, and quantify the gap between its performance and our proposed rule.
+Building on the results for the GMRF, in this subsection, we provide an example of a heterogeneous network for which the Chernoff rule is not asymptotically optimal, and quantify the gap between its performance and our proposed rule.
 For this purpose, we consider a setting in which the random variables $X_\V=\{X_i\;:\; i\in\V\}$ are independent under $\H_0$, while under $\H_1$ they form a GMRF with covariance matrix $\bm\Sigma$.
 As depicted in Fig.~\ref{fig:Line}, the dependency graph of the GMRF consists of two disjoint line graphs corresponding to the nodes in sets $A$ and $B=\V\setminus A$.
 By denoting the covariance matrix of the random variables generated by sets $A$ and $B$ by $\bm\Sigma^A$ and $\bm\Sigma^B$, respectively, we assume that for any $(i,j)\in\E$ we have

 where $a>b$.
-This means that the random variables generated by the nodes in set $A$ have stronger correlation than the ones generated by the nodes in set $B$.
+This means that the random variables generated by the nodes in set $ A $ are more strongly correlated than those generated by the nodes in set $ B$.
 For such a network, the performance gap between the proposed rule and the Chernoff rule is established in terms of $a$ and $b$ in the following theorem.

-\begin{theorem} Consider an independence versus GMRF test, where the GMRF consists of two disjoint line graphs corresponding to the sets of nodes in $A$ and $B$.
+\begin{theorem} Consider testing independence in~\eqref{eq:hyp:model_G}, where the GMRF consists of two disjoint line graphs corresponding to the sets of nodes in $A$ and $B$.
 If the correlation coefficient values between the neighbors in set $A$ are greater than $a$, while in set $B$ they are less than $b$ and $|A|=p=o(n)$, then as $n$ grows for $\ell\in\{0,1\}$